-Brodhead Pietenpol Association is now back home at Brodhead Airport (C37) with a membership of over 550 people around the world.
+Brodhead Pietenpol Association is now back home at Brodhead Airport (C37) with a membership of over 600 people around the world.
 Members receive a quarterly newsletter full of tech tips, builder stories and profiles of individual Pietenpol aircraft and owners.
-Additionally, the Association sponsors an annual fly-in of Pietenpol and other aircraft and is planning to offer at its fly-in builder and owner seminars relating to antique aircraft flying safety and construction techniques.
+Additionally, the Association sponsors an annual fly-in of Pietenpol and other aircraft and offers builder and owner seminars relating to antique aircraft flying safety and construction techniques.

 In 1929, Bernard Pietenpol of Cherry Grove, Minnesota designed and built a two-seat open cockpit airplane powered by a Ford Model A automobile engine.
 A depression era magazine, Modern Mechanics and Inventions, published plans for this simple-to-build airplane, and builders started going to their local lumber mills to gather the wood necessary to build these aircraft in garages and barns all over the country.

 Back in the 1930s, the Model A Ford Engine was the engine of choice.
 It was cheap and plentiful.
 In the 60s, the Chevrolet Corvair automobile came along and its air-cooled engine was also well suited for the Pietenpol.
 At the same time, many builders had access to the Continental series of 65-100 hp engines and installed them.
 The Pietenpol flies well with any of them.
 By using adapted automobile engines like the Corvair, the cost is cut considerably.